rancher/docs/content/rancher/v2.x/en/admin-settings/rbac/cluster-project-roles/_index.md

 #### Custom Project Roles

-Rancher lets you assign _custom project roles_ to a user instead of the typical `Owner`, `Member`, or `Read Only` roles.
+Rancher lets you assign _custom project roles_ to a standard user instead of the typical `Owner`, `Member`, or `Read Only` roles.
 These roles can be either a built-in custom project role or one defined by a Rancher administrator.
-They are convenient for defining narrow or specialized access for a user within a project.
+They are convenient for defining narrow or specialized access for a standard user within a project.
 See the table below for a list of built-in custom project roles.

 #### Project Role Reference